 Lastly, use the DISC personality system to learn about the behavioral style of yourself and the people who live with you.
 What are your behavioral characteristics?
 How do each of your strengths and limits differ?
 What are the dynamics of your styles under stress and pressure?

 Taking the DISC survey as a group is an activity where you can all participate, share and discuss.
 Best of all, you can use the info learned to avoid getting on each other’s nerves while stuck inside, as close quarters can sometimes bring out the worst in one another.
 At home, my family calls this avoiding the “big red button.”
 The button is different for each of us, yet the outcome is the same.
 It triggers a bad mood.
 Bad moods in a home can also go viral, especially when you are already dealing with stressful, uncertain times like these.

 Your family, household, or roommates can take a DISC assessment here to discover your DISC personality styles (hint: it takes under 10 minutes to get over 20 pages of info about your personality).
-Put your styles together in a Conflict Resolution Worksheet to recognize your behaviors and the behaviors of others we deem "difficult" during times of stress.

 Think of the DISC personality system as a group effort in learning a new language.
 DISC is the universal language of behavior, widely regarded as a simple way to understand one another.
 I say this because our entire extended family and all of my work colleagues use the DISC language to understand each other, to understand new people and take the pulse of groups of people.
 This language is useful in quickly getting in-sync with new people and avoiding big red button behaviors because our triggers are even more sensitive under increased pressure.